 A History of Dividend Growth

 When researching dividend stocks, one place to start is by asking if the stock has a history of dividend growth.
-A regularly increasing dividend is an indication of earnings growth and a company’s overall financial health.
+A regularly increasing dividend is an indication of earnings growth and typically a good indicator of a company’s overall financial health.

 The Dividend Aristocracy